Waterways Ireland's GDPR Privacy Notice

 - As required by emergency services where there is an emergency situation such as illness or serious injury, where disclosure of personal details is in someone's vital interest

-- Our government sponsoring departments and Departments of Finance in Northern Ireland and Ireland, Waterways Ireland Audit Committee and the North South Ministerial Council as required by our enabling legislation.
+- Our government sponsoring departments and Departments of Finance in Northern Ireland and Ireland, Waterways Ireland Audit and Risk Committee and the North South Ministerial Council as required by our enabling legislation.
 The governance of personal data disclosures to these bodies will be managed through separate Data Sharing Agreements with Waterways Ireland.

 When we engage third party suppliers and service providers to operate on our behalf